 The Convent was inscribed on the National Heritage List in August 2017, with the Magdalen Laundries and asylum buildings recognised as an important physical record for those Australians and their families known as the Forgotten Australians.
 The Listing also states the harm of institutionalisation and the trauma experienced by many residents is acknowledged as part of the Convent’s heritage.
 The Convent’s place on the National Heritage List will help protect the site’s future for generations to come, while honouring and respecting those who were affected by its past.

 You can learn more by joining one of our guided social history tours or by taking a self-guided walk (available via web browser and visitor app), which includes an oral history recording from Trish, a former resident who also worked in the Magdalen Laundries.

-Curated by Kelli Alred, the inaugural Magdalen Laundries exhibition, Temporal Proximities, showcases work by contemporary Australian artists that reflect on notions of agency, displacement and time.
+Curated by Kelli Alred, the inaugural exhibition, Temporal Proximities, showcased work by contemporary Australian artists that reflected on notions of agency, displacement and time.